erhant/lambda-0b10/docs/WEEK-2.md

 P(S)g = \sum a_iP_i = a_0P_0 + a_1P_1 + a_2P_2 + \ldots + a_{n-1}P_{n-1}
 $$

 So, no need to know what $s$ is to evaluate the polynomial at that point!
 Notice that given any $P_i = s^ig$, you cant find $s$ thanks to discrete-log.
 This operation is called **Multi-Scalar Multiplication** (MSM) and is the main bottleneck within the zk-SNARKs.
 One of the most efficient algorithms on this is called the **Pippenger's Algorithm**.
+This commitment is also a particular case of the **Pedersen Commitment**.

 > In one CTF, the trick was to look at the SRS and see that the points were repeating from some point on!
 There, $s$ belonged to a small order subgroup.